-Random Number Generators and the Casino Industry
+Random Number Generator Sequence and the Casino Industry

-Different types of RNGs are employed for various functions, with the ones used in the casino industry being the pseudo-random number generators.
+Different types of RNGs are employed for various functions, with the ones used in the casino industry being pseudo-random number generators.
 These are unique since they don’t require any external input to generate an output combination.
 All they rely on is a seed number and an algorithm.

 However, algorithms are fixed, meaning they are not wholly random since there is a finite number of known algorithms.
 In theory, this means that each algorithm is hackable.

-How do Casinos use RGNs?
+How do Casinos use Random Number Generator Sequence?

-RNGs are employed for those games where no live dealer is present (e.g. slots).
+A random number generator sequence is employed for those games where no live dealer is present (e.g. slots).
 For example, the casino will assign a value for each reel symbol.
 In a four-reel game where each reel has 14 symbols, the RNG will generate a value of 1-14 for each of the four reels.
 The player wins when four random symbols align in a winning combination.

-Have RNGs Been Manipulated?
+Can RNGs be Manipulated?

 How Casinos Ensure that RNGs are Fair?